Replacing a Gibson adjustable bridge

 Then you clamp it like this:

 OK, now you take it all apart, put the glue on, and do it again.
-You can now see why the first clamp is off to one side.
-Before the actual glue-up, I always put a layer of paper inside the guitar to catch any glue drips.
+You can now see why the first clamp is off to one side—there's a second clamp.
+Before the actual glue-up, I always put a layer of paper towel or newsprint inside the guitar to catch any glue drips.
+A patch of waxed paper under the outside caul is not a bad idea either, in case a bit of glue squeezes up.

 Now we have this.
-It still has lacquer on it, and lots of holes.
+As mentioned, it still has lacquer on it, and lots of holes.
+But at least the holes have clean, closed bottoms.

 At this point, I use the masking tape to define the precise edge of the backside and ends of the bridge, for later reference.

-You have to fill the holes.
-I use spruce dowel (ex-violin soundpost) for the four smaller ones, and two layers of spruce - some larger dowel and then a hand-cut disc - to fill each of the stud holes.
+As mentioned, you have to fill the holes.
+I use spruce dowel (ex-violin soundpost) for the eight smaller ones, and two layers of spruce - some larger dowel and then a hand-cut disc - to fill each of the lug holes.
 A bit of spruce gets laid into any chipped-up places too.
-You want this surface smooth.
+You want this, in the end, to be a smooth surface.

 Then I level the filled holes with a chisel, like this: